This post may contain affiliate links. Please read our disclosure policy.

 - Let cool and store in Ziploc bags with zipper seals for up to 6 months!

 STORE.
 Cool completely and place in a Ziploc bag or wrap in foil.
-This Homemade Bread Recipe should last 2 to 3 days stored at room temperature.
+This best bread recipe should last 2 to 3 days stored at room temperature.

 FREEZE.
 Slice the loaf all the way through, place it in a plastic bread bag, and freeze it as soon as it has cooled completely.